 hold for gluten free

-- 1 tbsp cornstarch for corn starch slurry
+- 1 tablespoon cornstarch for corn starch slurry

-- 2 tbsp water for corn starch slurry
+- 2 tablespoon water for corn starch slurry

 - In a separate small bowl combine the following Sichuan spice mix items together (garlic chili sauce, soy sauce, sugar, white pepper, Sichuan peppercorns, spicy black bean paste) and set aside.